Gregorian Art Exhibition Debuts in Lagos in Honour of Bruce Onobrakpeya

 Among those present were John Abebe and other notable figures from Nigeria’s cultural and professional circles.

-Art enthusiasts at the event noted the exhibition’s intellectual depth and discipline, contrasting it with what organisers described as a growing culture of immediacy in contemporary art consumption.

-As the event continues, organisers expressed optimism that it will grow into a globally recognised platform for Nigerian art while preserving the values of St. Gregory’s College.

-The exhibition features works by prominent artists including Victor Uwaifo, David Dale, Mike Omoighe, Clement Trimnell, Tony Marinho, Nse Inyang, Kwevi Quaye, Philip Trimnell, Tayo Quaye, Morgan Nwanguma, Joe Amenechi, Leonel Etta and Abdul Razaq Garba.
+The exhibition features work by prominent artists, including Victor Uwaifo, David Dale, Mike Omoighe, Clement Trimnell, Tony Marinho, Nse Inyang, Kwevi Quaye, Philip Trimnell, Tayo Quaye, Morgan Nwanguma, Joe Amenechi, Leonel Etta, and Abdul Razaq Garba.